abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     array([[ 0.09545957,  0.14828368, -0.91504156, -0.36224068],
            [ 0.55434999,  0.41143633,  0.84385243, -0.3652369 ],
            [ 1.48071803, -1.45297797,  1.24551713,  0.4508626 ]])

-!!!
-Info ""
 To give you a feel of what these distributions look like, let's use matplotlib (see the [matplotlib tutorial](https://colab.research.google.com/drive/tools_matplotlib.ipynb) for more details):

 ```py
 %matplotlib inline